Jump to a Chapter

 Preparing for exams can feel overwhelming, especially when multiple subjects and deadlines compete for your attention.
 A structured study plan helps you stay focused, reduce stress, and make the most of your time.
 Instead of last-minute cramming, a thoughtful approach allows you to understand concepts deeply and retain information longer.

-Why Study Planning Matters
+Why Studying Planning Matters

-Setting Realistic Study Goals
+Setting Practical Study Targets

 You can divide your goals into different categories: